-The RemoteC algorithm developed by SRON is a linearized vector radiative transfer model which solves the equation of radiative transfer for back-scattered sunlight.
+The RemoReC algorithm developed by SRON is a linearized vector radiative transfer model which solves the equation of radiative transfer for back-scattered sunlight.
 It adopts Philips-Tikonov regularization to apply the inversion, and the Gauss-Sidel method to solve the equation of radiative transfer.
 The retrieval algorithm aims at inferring an atmospheric state vector from a measurement vector.
 The state vector is linked to the measurement vector through the true forward model.

-In order to account for the effect of aerosols and cirrus, the proxy method retrieves both the CH4 and CO2 column under the assumption of a non-scattering atmosphere assuming that scattering effects cancel by taking the ratio of the 2 is calculated.
-XCH4 is then calculated by multiplying the ratio with XCO2 obtained from a model (CarbonTracker 2013 or LMD CO2 flask inversions).
-Additional fit parameters are the surface albedo and its 1st order spectral dependence in all bands, and the total column of water vapor, respectively.
+To account for the effect of aerosols and cirrus cloud, the proxy method retrieves both the CH_4 and CO_2 column under the assumption of a non-scattering atmosphere.
+Assuming that scattering effects cancel by taking the ratio of the two species, XCH_4 is then calculated by multiplying that ratio with a value for XCO_2 obtained from a model.
+Additional parameters included in the retrieval state vector are the surface albedo and its 1st order spectral dependence in all bands, and the total column of water vapour.

-In order to obtain a proper characterization of the retrieved XCH4, it is important to first retrieve a vertical profile (layer averaged number density in different layers of the model atmosphere) and use this retrieved vertical profile to calculate the vertical column.
-Here, we choose to provide the vertical column as a product, and not the full profile, because the Degrees of Freedom for Signal (DFS) of the retrieved CH4 and CO2 profile is about 1.
+To obtain a proper characterization of the retrieved XCH4, it is important to first retrieve a vertical profile (layer averaged number density in different layers of the model atmosphere) and use this retrieved vertical profile to calculate the vertical column.
+Here, we choose to provide the vertical column as a product, and not the full profile, because the Degrees of Freedom for Signal (DFS) of the retrieved CH4 and CO2 profile is about one.
 The inversion is performed using Phillips-Tikhonov regularization in combination with a reduced step size Gauss-Newton iteration scheme.